panoramicdata/PanoramicData.NCalcExtensions/README.md

 ### format()

 #### Purpose
-Formats strings and numbers as output strings with the specified format
+Formats strings and numbers as output strings with the specified format.

 #### Parameters
   * object (number or text)